MperorM/website-to-remarkable/README.md

 # website-to-remarkable
-A program for your remarkable tablet, that crawls selected websites for new articles and uploads them as pdf's to your remarkable tablet
+A program for your remarkable tablet, that crawls selected websites for new articles and uploads them as pdf's to your remarkable tablet.
+The program runs on macos and linux, windows is not supported.

 # Setup
 The program makes use of [rmapi](https://github.com/juruen/rmapi) and requires rmapi to be set up in the same directory as the clone of this github.